 That means it will be equally important for them to understand the problem first, as it is to understand your expectations on the solution.

 This advice is very similar to our Prepare - Listen - Act feedback model, which we go into detail in our blog post, as well as in an episode of the Creating High Performing Teams podcast:

-- Learn how to turn around a disengaged employee by following these key steps.
+- Learn how to motivate a disengaged employee.

 - There’s definitely more than one way to give good feedback.
 We discuss the 6 best ways to give feedback that’s both kind and productive in this guide.